Spruce & Pine Retreats

 Aurora Dome - Pellet Stove in Extreme Cold

 In temperatures below zero, the LED display, internal motors and safety sensors may temporarily struggle to engage.
 If the stove does not respond: follow the steps provided.
-Important: Please do not bend or move electrical cords in temperatures below -15 f..
-The cords become brittle and may fracture.
+Important: Please do not bend or move electrical cords in temperatures below 20 deg. f.
+The cords become very brittle and will fracture.
 The smaller the cord, the faster this will happen.
 Do not attempt to use or move plugs from the power strip closer to the door.

-This process has been tested successfully in temperatures down to -20.
-Not 100% ideal, however this is what Alaskan’s deal with each day to make things work in our extreme conditions.
+This process has been tested successfully in temperatures down to -25.
+Although it’s not 100% ideal, this is an example of what Alaskan’s do with each day to make things work in our extreme conditions.

 Spruce & Pine Retreats